A Conversation with a Motorcycle Thief

 Even if you somehow avoid custody, there is no honour among thieves, you’re only as strong as your weakest link.

-I was in the middle of picking into a Ninja 400’s lock and some random guy comes up to me and sparks up a conversation about ‘my’ motorcycle.
+I was in the middle of picking into a Ninja 400’s lock, and some random guy came up to me and sparks up a conversation about ‘my’ motorcycle.

 He thought the bike I was stealing was mine.